t-ray/finances-csv-importer/README.md

 ## Automatic DB Schema Creation
 I would like the ability to automatically create the destination schema in the target database if it doesn't already exist.

+# Database Included
+There are some utility scripts to create an instance of postgres 11 and run it locally.
+These scripts will initialize a database using a docker volume with the name `financedb_data`, but that can be overridden via command line arguments.

+Database setup is a two-step process:
+* initialization: `./scripts/init-postgres.sh`
+* running container: `./scripts/run-postgres.sh`

+### Database initialization
+The init-postgres.sh script initializes a new docker volume with the name `financedb_data` (this name can be overridden via command line; look at the script), and creates the initial database core files under that volume.
+The init script then chowns the private database files under that volume to the current user.

+### Running the database
+The database is executed via `./scripts/run-postgres.sh`, and it assumes the same volume as the init script.
+It uses `postgres` for each of the arguments (database name, user, password, etc), and it runs on port 15432 rather than 5432.
+Feel free to change as necessary.